-- 5.1.1.
-Schools are permitted to keep all income from lettings of the school premises, including formal leases, subject to any joint use of Private Finance Initiative agreements. - 5.1.2.
+5.1.1.
+Schools are permitted to keep all income from lettings of the school premises, including formal leases, subject to any joint use of Private Finance

+Initiative agreements.

+- 5.1.2.
 Schools may cross-subsidise lettings for community and voluntary use with income from other lettings, provided the governing body is satisfied that this will not interfere to a significant extent with the performance of any duties imposed on them by the Education Acts, including the requirement to conduct the school with a view to promoting high standards of educational achievement. - 5.1.3.
-Schools should have regard to any directions issued by the Council on the use of school premises.
+Schools should have regard to any directions issued by the Council on the use of school premises. - 5.1.4.
+Income from lettings of school premises should not normally be payable into voluntary or private funds held by the school.